kukuu/blockchain/README.md

   - crypto currency - Cryptocurrency is a digital or virtual currency that is secured by cryptography, which makes it nearly impossible to counterfeit or double-spend.

+  - decentralization - each member of the blockchain structure has access to the whole distributed database.
+As opposed to the central-based system, consensus algorithm allows for control of the network

   - solidity - It is an object-oriented, high-level language for implementing smart contracts.
 Solidity was influenced by C++, Python and JavaScript and is designed to target the Ethereum Virtual Machine (EVM).

   - ethereum - It is an open-source, blockchain-based, decentralized software platform used for its own cryptocurrency, ether.
 It enables SmartContracts and Distributed Applications (ĐApps) to be built and run without any downtime, fraud, control, or interference from a third party